-As federal and state planning for reopening began, EICRT commenced deliberate planning under scenario 1 (best case) for a possible return to campus in Fall 2020.
-The primary focus across all planning efforts was the health and wellbeing of faculty, staff, students, vendors, volunteers, and visitors, and we followed the guidance of medical and health professionals.
+As federal and state planning for reopening began, EICRT commenced deliberate planning for a possible return to campus in Fall 2020.
+The primary focus across all planning efforts was the health and well-being of faculty, staff, students, vendors, volunteers, and visitors, guided by advice from medical and health professionals.
 Equally important to the university's planning was maintaining the university's unwavering commitment to accessible, affordable, high-quality academic programs and services.
 The following principles were developed to guide the university's planning efforts: